sean-porras/Apocrypha/errorcodes.md

 uppercase counterpart.
 A feature is planned to make this error a lot less common.

 This denotes that the character attempting to be encrypted was not found in the key.

+### II.E4
+>"Error [II.E4]: Couldn't encrypt message.
+Couldn't encrypt '.', '$', or '^' character."

+Originates in the `Aencode2` function when the program fails to encrypt a period, dollar sign, or carrot character.
+These characters have special implementations to bypass weird behaviors caused by the use of regex.

 ### II.P1
 >"Error [II.P1]: Incorrect filepath."